 We all know what a scotch egg is but did you know it’s actually thought to have only been around for less than 300 years!

 London’s very own Fortnum & Mason are thought to have invented Scotch eggs back in 1738.
 The oldest known recipe for Scotch eggs appeared in 1809 in what was quite possible the most popular cookbook of it’s time: A New System of Domestic Cookery.

-Scotch eggs are a hard-boiled egg, health traditionally, online inside sausage meat that has been bread crumbed and baked or fried.
+Scotch eggs are a hard-boiled egg, traditionally, inside sausage meat that has been bread crumbed and baked or fried.
 Our menu has featured a number of Scotch eggs since we opened.
-Currently, sales our Black Pudding Scotch Eggs are made with chicken sausage meat and served with Mustard and Chive Mayo, Sun Blushed Tomatoes and Herbs.
+Currently, our Black Pudding Scotch Eggs are made with chicken sausage meat and served with Mustard and Chive Mayo, Sun Blushed Tomatoes and Herbs.

 We get lots of Scotch egg related compliments (how often do you get to say that in a sentence?) so we recommend you pop in and give them a try!

 Why is free range better?

 We love happy chickens, which is why all our chickens and eggs are free range.
 But there’s more to free range than just happy chickens.